 The answer is two!
 I discuss more WHY in this post, but when we are resharing our top evergreen or seasonal content, you should be pinning directly from the landing page/blog post, OR, using Tailwind to reschedule the pin.
 All pins from Tailwind will also count as ‘fresh pins’.
 Pinterest is really favoring new and fresh content, but you don’t have to constantly churn out new content.
 The next tip can help with that!

 Create multiple pins to the same source

 I’ve always recommended creating several pins that lead to the same source.
 Pinterest is also recommending a different pin description to increase exposure in the Pinterest Smart Feed and SEO.
 Consider creating multiple pins and pin descriptions.

-Pinterest users start pinning ideas for a certain or holiday many months in advance.
+Pinterest users start pinning ideas for a certain holiday many months in advance.
 I’ve seen and marketed Pinterest pins for Christmas in August.
 This is a more extreme example, but in general, pin seasonal items 45 days in advance (and create content ahead of time too!).

 Optimize boards for search

 I find that one mistake people often make is to leave out keywords on their boards.
 Board names are searchable (though significantly less than actual pins).
 It’s vital to choose board names with a strong SEO.
 For instance, ‘yummmy’ is not a good board name.
-It has no context.
+It has no searchable context.
 Choose something like, ‘dessert recipes’ or even more specific, ‘pumpkin desserts’ instead.